 But, the hike up to Hanging Lake isn’t too bad.
 However, it can be rocky and steep in many areas.
 We stopped along the way up a number of times to take in the scenery.

 By the time we reached the top of Hanging Lake Trail, we were pretty exhausted.
 But boy is the view INCREDIBLY worth it and you’ll soon see why this is one of the best things to do in Glenwood Springs.
 The vivid colors of Hanging Lake make this spot almost surreal.

 After admiring the beautiful Hanging Lake we made our way back down the trail.
 Remember to take your time on the steep steps on the descent!
 The loose rocks can cause you to slip and it can be hard on the knees too.

 Many people think that Hanging Lake looks similar to Plitvice Lakes National Park in Croatia.
 What do you think?

-- Bring a picnic: It truly is nice to relax once you have hiked a long way.
-This day we only brought water and some Clif bars which we devoured on the trail.
+- Bring adequate water and snacks: It truly is nice to relax once you have hiked a long way.
+This day we only brought a small amount of water and some protein bars which we devoured on the trail.
 This left us starving during our walk back on Grizzly Creek path.
-Had we realized how much more walking we were going to be doing, we would have brought something else to eat and more water to drink.
+Had we realized how much more walking we were going to be doing we would have brought something else to eat and more water to drink.